 What is Percentage Lease in Commercial Real Estate?

-In commercial real estate, a percentage lease is a form of lease that requires a retail tenant to pay a percentage of their revenues in addition to a base rent, which will usually be calculated per square foot (PSF).
-Percentage lease arrangements are often open to significant negotiations before signing, since tenants and landlords may have different financial needs.
+In commercial real estate, a percentage requires a retail tenant to pay a percentage of their revenues in addition to a base rent, which is usually calculated per square foot (PSF).
+Since tenants and landlords may have different financial needs, percentage lease arrangements are often open to significant negotiations before signing.
 These arrangements are typically only made with larger retail tenants, such as department stores at a shopping mall, but can be made with tenants of any size.

 How Percentage Leases Work in Commercial Real Estate